Here’s how to scale an image in Photoshop. By using Smart Objects, you’ll maintain image resolution, resulting in higher quality finished work.

 Video tutorial: How to resize an image in Photoshop

-Hello everyone, my name’s Dan from Solopress, and welcome to our tutorial for how to resize an image in Photoshop as part of our Graphic Design tutorial series.
+My name’s Dan from Solopress, and welcome to our tutorial for how to resize an image in Photoshop as part of our Graphic Design tutorial series.
 We’ll be creating a lot of free content for you, so make sure you click subscribe and the bell icon to be notified of when we upload.
 Today, we’ll be utilising the feature called “Smart Objects”.
 Smart objects have been in Photoshop since 2005, so unless you’re still running Windows XP with Photoshop 7.0, you’ll have this feature.

 So here I have a basic canvas with two identical photos on it, one is simply a duplicate of the other.
 Just as an extra keyboard shortcut for you, you can duplicate any item in Photoshop by selecting the layer and pressing Ctrl or Cmd + J.